Where To Post Apartments for Rent or Sale For Free In New York

 The Old Fashioned Flyer Route

-I’m gonna be the devil’s advocate here.
-While it’s common enough to list your home online, the truth is that some of the best buyers aren’t found online.
-I can think of plenty of times when both my friends and I found apartments by driving past them or walking by a flyer.
+I’m going to be the devil’s advocate here.
+While it’s familiar enough to list your home online, the truth is that some of the best buyers aren’t found online.
+I can think of plenty of times when my friends and I found apartments by driving past them or walking by a flyer.

 If you’re willing to do a little legwork (literally), you can get a lot of eyes on your apartment by posting flyers throughout the area.
 New York City is, if nothing else, a flyer-centric type of town.
 So, it’s worth a shot.

-Yes and no. You need to pay for flyer paper.
+Yes and no. You need to pay for the flyer paper.

 Perks?